nachazo/Redux-translate-MODS-folder-to-english/README.md

 7. Open JSGME.exe (delete JSGME.lng if exists, for open in english).
 8. Now select in order the parts you want.
 Obviously "01.
 Redux (base)" is mandatory.

 If you're updating and not installing, read what is write in **Redux-back-MODS-to-russian.bat** section.
+For update with the patches provided by REDUX authors, easiest way is capture an screenshot of your actual JSGME configuration.
+You may de-select all the addons in MODS.
+Then, use the *Redux-back-MODS-to-russian.bat*, unzip the patch (for get the contents of MODS updated).

+When you've the folder updated, go back again to english with *Redux-translate-MODS-folder-to-english.bat* and open JSGME and replicate the configuration that you could see with the screenshot you made.
+Configurations and savegames, as is in *appdata* folder, aren't touched.

 ## Recomendations
 Among the contents from the mod, I use in my playruns and recommend: